adhaamehab/textblob-ar/README.rst

 The procedure used in calculating similarity is calculating the mean feature vector for each sentence.
-Then calculate the eculidan distance between those two vectors.
+Then calculate the cosine distance between those two vectors.

 .. code-block:: python